darshanupadhye0/Sales-Dashboard-using-Excel/README.md

 <h2>Dashboard Components</h2>
 1. Sales by Category — Funnel Chart
 Visualizes how sales volume is distributed across product categories, ordered from highest to lowest.
-Useful for quickly identifying which categories are pulling the most weight and which are underperforming.
+Useful for quickly identifying which categories are pulling the most weight and which are underperforming.<br><br>
 2. Profit Over Time — Line Chart
 Tracks yearly profit trends to reveal long-term growth or decline patterns.
-Enables strategic reflection on what drove performance changes across different periods.
+Enables strategic reflection on what drove performance changes across different periods..<br><br>
 3. Sales by State — Map Chart
 A geographic view of sales performance across U.S. states.
-Highlights regional strengths and flags areas where market penetration may be lacking.
+Highlights regional strengths and flags areas where market penetration may be lacking..<br><br>
 4. Customer Count — Bar Chart
 Displays the volume of customers served, broken down by a relevant dimension (category, region, or time).
-Supports customer segmentation and targeting analysis.
+Supports customer segmentation and targeting analysis..<br><br>
 5. Top 5 Customers by Profit — Pie Chart
 Spotlights the five customers who contributed the most profit.
-Knowing who your most valuable customers are is essential for relationship management and retention strategy.
+Knowing who your most valuable customers are is essential for relationship management and retention strategy..<br><br>
 6. Monthly Sales Trends — Area Chart
 Shows how sales fluctuated month by month, with the filled area making it easy to perceive volume changes.
-Great for spotting seasonal peaks, slow periods, and planning campaigns accordingly.
+Great for spotting seasonal peaks, slow periods, and planning campaigns accordingly..<br><br>

 <h2>Tools & Technologies</h2>